wxguy/wrfplot/README.md

 ## Binary (standalone) Installation

-Since it is intended to be used as command line, the application is also distributed as stand-alone on both Linux and Windows.
+Since it is intended to be used as a command line, the application is also distributed as stand-alone on both Linux and Windows.
 You must download the correct version of application installer or setup file.
 Both are described below:

 ### Windows Only

-Go to https://github.com/wxguy/wrfplot/releases and look for latest release.
+Go to https://github.com/wxguy/wrfplot/releases and look for the latest release.
 The Windows setup executable will have name `wrfplot-windows-64bit.exe`.
 Click on the link and download it to local disk.
 The rest of the installation procedure is same as you do for any other windows setup files.
 Once installed Check if installation is successful by typing following command in `cmd` window which should not produce any errors:

 ```
 wrfplot --version